Cape South Easter Trophy

 - Chevron B45 [45-78-01] (Tony Martin): New to Tony Martin and used in the South African Formula Atlantic series in 1978, initially wearing Chevron B39 bodywork.
 Retained for 1979, but Martin also had an older Chevron B34 which was used at several races.
 The B45 was then fitted with a 3-litre Ford V6 engine for the new Formula South Africa that started in July 1979.
-The car was retained for 1980, but destroyed in a garage fire.
+Martin started the 1980 season in his older B34, now with a Mazda engine, but this car was damaged in a road accident so the B45 was fitted with a Mazda engine and Martin used it for the latter part of that season.
+The B45 was later destroyed in a garage fire.

 - Chevron B34 [34-76-08] (Desiré Wilson): New to Basil van Rooyen for the South African Formula Atlantic series, sponsored by Wrangler Jeans.
 Van Rooyen significantly modified the car during the season, with a March nose and side radiators.
 Retained for 1977, again with Wrangler Jeans sponsorship.
 Van Rooyen recalls that he sold the car to Tony Martin, and it was at some point during this time that the car was raced by Desiré Wilson in the first few races of the 1978 series.
 It was raced by Tony Martin at some races in 1979 as an alternative to his unsatisfactory B45, but Bernard Tilanus recalls that "the tub was damaged when Tony fell asleep and went off the road writing the trailer and car off".
 Tilanus explained that Martin bought a replacement tub from Chevron and built a standard B34.
 This car "was sold to Rolly Nofke, then to Keith Horwood".
 Tilanus then bought the car and sold it to Mike Fergusson, but the restoration was still incomplete when Fergusson died.
 It was then bought by Colin Frost, who took it to Andrew Thompson to complete the restoration.